-Activity Strategy Service criteria Impact Unplanned maintenance overcome broken or leaking pipes.
+Activity Strategy Service criteria Impact - overcome broken or leaking pipes.
 A suitable level of preparedness for prompt and effective response to asset failures will be managed by ensuring suitably trained and equipped staff to allow prompt repair of critical assets Responsiveness (Response time for obstructions to drainage facilities that may result in flooding to buildings is 6 hours) Medium Flooding of private property and damage to public roads and utilities.
 Planned Inspections Reticulation Drains Stopbanks, floodgates, floodwalls Council will undertake scheduled inspections in accordance with good industry practice and as justified by the consequences of failure on LOS, costs, public health, safety or corporate image.
-Maintaining existing LOS Medium Flooding of private property and damage to public roads and utilities.
-Planned - preventative maintenance maintenance to minimise the risk of critical equipment failure or Cost/affordability Medium
+Maintaining existing LOS Medium Flooding of private property and damage to public roads and utilities. maintenance Council will undertake a programme of planned asset maintenance to minimise the risk of critical equipment failure or where justified economically.
+Major maintenance needs will be identified through the scheduled asset condition inspections and those generated from the investigation of customer complaints.
+Maintaining existing LOS.
+Cost/affordability Medium